 Worldwide, the market for food delivery stands at €107.4 billion in 2019.
-It has already matured in most countries, with an overall annual growth rate estimated at just 3.5 percent for the next five years, but the post-COVID era has a tremendous upsurge in Online-food delivery business and customers just love it.
+It has already matured in most countries, with an overall annual growth rate estimated at just 3.5 percent for the next five years, but the post-COVID era has a tremendous upsurge in the Online-food delivery business and customers just love it.

 The business of food delivery is undergoing rapid change as the market is racing to capture customers across America, Asia, Europe, and the Middle East.
 Although these new Internet platforms are attracting considerable investment and high valuations, there is little real knowledge about market dynamics, growth potential, or customer behavior.

 Full Stack Meal Delivery Services That Failed: Learning from mistakes

 For every thriving billion-dollar unicorn, there are endless numbers of full-stack food delivery startups that have passed onto the other side leaving heartfelt goodbye notes for customers on their soon-to-be-defunct websites.

 Munchery, a San Francisco-based startup that prepared and delivers meals, had struggled with high food waste and losses that at times topped $5 million a month.
 SpoonRocket, a Bay Area startup that cooked and delivered meals, went out of business in March 2016.

 Sprig: A San Francisco-based full-stack food delivery service raised a capital $57 million and made its last delivery on May 26, 2017.
 Sprig promised delivery within 15 minutes and offered locally sourced produce.
 The business model was not sustainable because the complexity of owning production through delivery at scale was a challenge according to the founder.

 Maple: A New York City-based full-stack meal delivery service, closed down in August.
 Maple was a darling of the foodie space.
 Its unique service included both tips and delivery charges in its prices, and each meal came with a free gourmet sugar cookie.